Toyota Motor Kyushu: Lexus focus

 In February 2012, Toyota said it would move all the remaining Highlander assembly from Toyota Motor Kyushu to Toyota Motor Manufacturing Indiana by 2013 to make it more competitive.
 In that year, Toyota Motor Kyushu launched the sixth-generation Lexus ES and discontinued HS production for the United States due to low sales.
 In 2014, the Lexus NX was put into production by the company.
 In 2015, it launched the fourth-generation Lexus RX.
 In 2018, the seventh-generation Lexus ES and the UX.
 That same year, it ended production of the HS.

+Moving away from fossil fuels

-In late 2019, the company rolled off the first Lexus-badged electric car, the UX300e.
+In late 2019, Toyota Motor Kyushu rolled off the first Lexus-badged electric car (EV), the UX300e.
 In November 2021, it entered into production the second-generation Lexus NX (the first Lexus-badged plug-in hybrid vehicle), following parts procurement delays partially caused by the COVID-19 pandemic.
+The company is considering building an EV-only assembly line, as Toyota plans to phase out non-EV Lexus production by 2035.

+In March 2022, Toyota said the Lexus CT production would be ended by October 2022.

+In April 2023, Toyota Motor Kyushu and Kyushu University signed an agreement to jointly develop Fukuoka's seaweed beds in order to offset carbon emissions.